tubetraveller/overview_mlops_wine_quality_student/README.md

 This class will
 * Evaluate the model and log metrics using MLFlow

-## Step 6: Pipeline Steps 🚀
+## Step 4: Pipeline Steps 🚀
-In `src/pipeline_steps`, create scripts for each stage to instantiate and run the processes:
+Using the *Step 4* of the notebook, in `src/pipeline_steps` create scripts for each stage of the pipeline to instantiate and run the processes:

 * stage01_data_ingestion.py
 * stage02_data_validation.py
 * stage03_data_transformation.py
 * stage04_model_trainer.py
 * stage05_model_evaluation.py

+On each script you have to complete the classes with two methods: an `__init__` that doesn't do anything, and a `main` where you have to implement the code in each section of the *Step 4* of the notebook.

 ## Step 7: Use DVC to connect the different stages of your pipeline 🦉
 Start by setting DagsHub as your distant storage through DVC.